Felix Nmecha: who is the Wolfsburg midfielder called up by Germany?

 What they're saying

 "You always [dream] of these moments when you’re younger.
 Especially so with Lukas, when we were playing together on the streets in Germany.
 And now to be in the Bundesliga together it's amazing.
-It's a really great feeling.” - Felix on what it's like to be teammates with his brother in Germany's top division.
+It's a really great feeling.” – Felix on what was like to be teammates with his brother in Germany's top division.

 “I was just praying in my room.
 Then I got the call.
 I didn't recognise the number.
-It was a big moment for me; a big shock." - Nmecha on recently receiving the call from Hansi Flick to join Germany's senior squad.
+It was a big moment for me; a big shock."
+Nmecha on receiving the call from Hansi Flick to join Germany's senior squad.